 It will help you identify what the company does and how they do it.
-Further, if there are any press releases or media coverage, you should read them to understand the context of your target industry.
+Further, if there are any press releases or media coverage, you should read them to understand the context of your target industry and memorise examples where possible.
 This way, you will be able to best tailor your interview responses to address what is currently happening within the company.

 The last thing an interviewer wants is for an interviewee to show up unprepared or uninformed.
 Being ready to discuss the company shows the interviewers that you are focused and enthusiastic about the job.
 It will help you sell yourself as an ideal candidate for any role.